There is a link between high levels of air pollution and increased risk for diabetes, especially among people of color.

 More about air pollution and poor health

-Air pollution is a global issue, but low-income cities are the most affected.
-Research has shown that minority and poor communities are more likely to live near dangerous air pollution.
-In fact, Asian American, African American, and Latino residents in the Northeast and Mid-Atlantic region of the United States are exposed to more air pollution from cars, trucks, and buses than other groups.
-On average, African Americans are exposed to 61% more of the tiny pollution particles from burning gasoline, Asian Americans breathe 73% more, and Latinos 75% more.
-In general, it is also common for urban areas to have illegal levels of air pollution.
-This research raises the possibility that reducing pollution could potentially lead to a drop in diabetes cases in heavily polluted areas.
+Air pollution is a global issue.
+However, low-income cities are the most affected.
+Research shows that minority and poor communities are more likely to live near dangerous pollution.
+In fact, Asian American, African American, and Latino residents in the Northeast and Mid-Atlantic region of the United States are exposed to more pollution from cars, trucks, and buses than other groups.
+On average, African Americans are exposed to 61% more tiny pollution particles from burning gasoline.
+Asian Americans breathe 73% more of these pollutants, and Latinos breathe in 75% more.
+In general, it is also common for urban areas to have illegal levels of pollution.
+This research raises the possibility that by reducing pollution, we could decrease the number of diabetes cases in polluted areas.

 Photo credit Sergio Rodriguez Portugues del Olmo at Unsplash.